lamech/cql/README.md

 "CQL is built using the PGN parser written by Shane Hudson, licensed under GPL 2, which is part of the SCID/CQL integration chess database system.
 All code not in the subdirectory orig is licensed under an MIT license."
  -- https://www.gadycosteff.com/cql/faq.html

+I went and looked at SCID, and its codebase mentions GPLv2, but does *not* say "or any later version," as convenient as that would have been.
 My understanding of the GPLv2 is that any code derived from a GPLv2 licensed work must also be released under the GPLv2.
 As such, it seems we *must* consider the CQL source distribution to also be released under GPLv2, and thus, the current code with my changes must also be released under the GPLv2, a copy